 Countdown to the Mars Rover Landing

 Perseverance with Ingenuity strapped to its belly launched on July 30, 2020, from Cape Canaveral Air Force Station, Florida.
-Its mission, upon landing on February 21, 2021, at 3:30P EST, is to seek signs of ancient life and collect samples from the Red Planet for examination on Earth.
+Its mission, upon landing on February 18, 2021, at 3:55P EST, is to seek signs of ancient life and collect samples from the Red Planet for examination on Earth.

-Perseverance will hopefully touchdown on Mars next month.
-The rover will call a 28-mile-wide crater, home, until its research of collecting rock and soil samples is complete.
+Following Perseverance's touch down on Mars, the rover will call a 28-mile-wide crater, home, until its research of collecting rock and soil samples is complete.
 At one point in time, the Jezero crater contained a lake.
 Could this mean there was once life on Mars?

 Touching down on Mars is not easy.
 NASA has mentioned that only about 40 percent of missions sent to the Red Planet have been a success.
 Perseverance will be the fifth rover to attempt landing on the dusty surface.